Tidal force

-The tidal force or tide-generating force is the difference in gravitational attraction between different points in a gravitational field, causing bodies to be pulled unevenly and as a result are being stretched towards the attraction.
-It is the differential force of gravity, the net between gravitational forces, the derivative of gravitational potential, the gradient of gravitational fields.
-Therefore tidal forces are a residual force, a secondary effect of gravity, highlighting its spatial elements, making the closer near-side more attracted than the more distant far-side.
+The tidal force or tide-generating force is the difference in gravitational attraction between different points in a gravitational field.
+It causes different parts of bodies to be pulled unevenly, so that those bodies are being stretched towards the attraction.

+Tidal force is the differential effect of gravity across an extended body.
+Rather than the total gravitational force, it is the spatial variation in that force.
+Equivalently, it is the gradient of the gravitational field or the derivative of the gravitational potential.
+Tidal forces are therefore a residual effect of gravity, arising because the near side of a body experiences a stronger attraction than the more distant far side.